 Pretend to be a random person looking for work like yours and give it a little Google.
 For example, if you’re a female artist focused on figure paintings of fuller-figured women that involves lots of flesh tones, then search for stuff like ‘figure paintings flesh’ or ‘fuller female figure paintings’.
 (And you might be sad to see that you’ve got some fierce competition in Jenny Saville!)

-Once you have a much more realistic grasp on today’s market in your area of expertise - look for little gaps in the marketplace.
+Once you have a much more realistic grasp on today’s marketplace in your area of expertise - look for little gaps in the marketplace.
 What are you not seeing a lot of that you do?
 What do you - if you’re a customer - wish there was more of?
 Is there a certain technique, style, or skillset that you could tweak or develop that would fill in one of these gaps?
 If you can identify something here - that’s probably a perfect niche.
-(I say ‘probably’ because sometimes there’s an empty gap in the marketplace because no one is actually searching for that, which is bad news for business.
-You can confirm this by doing some free keyword research on the various free keyword research tools out there.)
+I say ‘probably’ because sometimes there’s an empty gap in the marketplace because no one is actually searching for that, which is bad news for business if you're not able to create that demand.
+You can confirm this by doing some free keyword research on the various free keyword research tools out there.
+(As far as free ones go, I personally like TubeBuddy, which is a free browser extension that is used for researching keywords on Youtube.)

 And there you have it!
 3 Ways to Overcome Shiny Object Syndrome